AlexToTheMoon/AM-Solutions/Quicksilver Cosmovisor Setup.md

-# How to move node from basic run to cosmovisor and prepare for upgrade.
+# How to move node from basic run to Cosmovisor service and prepare for upgrade.
 ## Testnet "INNUENDO-1" v. v0.6.4-rc.0 >> v0.6.6

 *If any commnets or issues U can contact me at* **Discord** - AlexeyM#5409